-Mr. Edwards.
+Mr. EDWARDS.
 I would like the maximum amount of real cuts I can get, and I do not know what the best strategy to do that is.
 I fear, with a big package like Senator Reid's, there is more of an incentive to put in what I call smoke-and-mirror spending cuts.

-I think the \$1 trillion savings he apparently has from Iraq and is not a one-shot deal here.
+I think the \$1 trillion savings he apparently has from Iraq and Afghanistan costs is not a real spending cut.

+So having small packages, where we can focus on making sure that we have real cuts, makes a lot of sense.
+The reality is, there is not a one-shot deal here.
 Congress, every year for the next decade, frankly, the rest of our lifetimes, is going to have to do spending cuts and more spending cuts, because \$2 trillion or \$3 trillion in spending cuts is not going to solve our problem.